 Equipment/Supplies needed to clean Move-In/Move-Out Cleanings

 Move-In/Move-Out Cleanings require some heavier tools.
-For your cleaning supplies make sure you have a heavy-duty all-purpose cleaner, mildew remover and rust stain remover.
+For your cleaning supplies make sure you have a heavy-duty all-purpose cleaner, mildew remover, and rust stain remover.

-For tools and equipment, you’ll need razor blade (a professional tip: this is a great way to remove years of built-up soap scum).
+For tools and equipment, you’ll need a razor blade (a professional tip: this is a great way to remove years of built-up soap scum).
 Shop vac with hose attachments.
 This will come in handy when needing to vacuum out cabinets and heavy-duty debris that you don’t want to ruin a residential vacuum with.

-How much you can make cleaning move-in/move-out cleaning services.
+How much you can make cleaning move-in/move-out cleaning services?

 How to market Move-In/Move-Out Cleaning